subbu963/tooly/README.md

 ```

 ## Usage
-Currently tooly can be triggered only on hover or manually using tooly api
+Currently tooly can be triggered only on hover
 ### Initialization
 ```javascript
 $(target).tooly({